Kuthar

-Kuthar, formerly Krishangarh, is located in the Solan district of Himachal Pradesh.
-Krishangarh (Kuthar) is situated on the MDR-75 i.e. Shalaghat-Arki-Kunihar-Kuthar-Patta-Brotiwala (previously known as State Highway-9) adjoining Sabathu, Kasauli area.
-Krishangarh is an administrative division of Solan district having sub-tehsil status.
+Kuthar, formerly Krishangarh, is a settlement located in the Solan district of Himachal Pradesh, India.
+Kuthar is situated on the MDR-75 (Shalaghat–Arki–Kunihar–Kuthar–Patta–Barotiwala road, previously known as State Highway-9) adjoining Sabathu and Kasauli.
+Kuthar is an administrative division of Solan district having sub-tehsil status.

 History

-Kuthar was a princely state of the British Raj, located in modern-day Himachal Pradesh.
+Kuthar was a princely state of the British Raj.
 It was one of the several states of the Punjab States Agency.

 The state of Kuthar was founded in the 17th century.
 It was occupied by Nepali forces during drive of Himalayas from 1803 to 1815.

 Rulers

 The rulers bore the title of rana.